 We know the brawler build is all about brutal melee attacks.
 However, head smashes and blood splatters make this build even more fun to play in Dying Light 2.
 That is why we have suggested the five must-have skills if you are wearing brawler class outfits or gear in the game.

 Your melee weapon is your best friend in Dying Light 2.
 You can pretty much take out renegade brutes and volatile with it.
-However, sometimes the kick does wonder and saves your trouble of beating enemies to death with slow weapon swings.
+However, sometimes the kick does wonders and saves you the trouble of beating enemies to death with slow weapon swings.
 That is why after unlocking the Dropkick skill, you can pretty much kick enemies on the fly and send them into environmental traps such as spikes, which almost instantly kill enemies.

 Talk about one-shotting targets, and Smash is by far the best combat skill to achieve that goal.
 However, you can’t just jump onto enemies and take them out with one hit.
 Executing this combat skill requires you to be on top of an unaware enemy; otherwise, the skill does not trigger.
 In any case, smashing heads while jumping onto a hostile NPC from a height is always a satisfying experience, which is why Smash is a must-have combat skill for brawler build in Dying Light 2.